jump to navigation

 about

-Randy Deutsch AIA, LEED-AP is a building design architect engaged in learning, technology, creativity, design thinking and the way architects utilize these tools and processes to their – and other’s - betterment.
-His forthcoming book is BIM and Integrated Design: Strategies for Architectural Practice (Wiley, 2011.)
+Randy Deutsch AIA, LEED-AP is an architect and professor engaged in learning, technology, creativity, design thinking and the way architects utilize these tools and processes to their – and other’s – betterment.

 More about the blogger

-Randy Deutsch AIA, LEED AP has served as lead designer on over 100 large-scaled, complex projects; leading initiatives in Building Information Modeling and Integrated Project Delivery.
-A recognized leader in the advancement of BIM and IPD, he speaks & writes on their social implications on the AEC industry.
+Randy Deutsch AIA, LEED AP has served as lead designer on over 100 large-scaled, complex sustainable projects, leading initiatives in Building Information Modeling and Integrated Project Delivery.
+A recognized leader in the advancement of BIM and IPD, he speaks, teaches & writes on their social implications on the AEC industry.
+His latest book is BIM and Integrated Design: Strategies for Architectural Practice (Wiley, 2011) and is currently working on a new book addressing the use of data in the profession and industry.
+Read about it here http://datadrivendesignblog.com/2013/11/27/welcome-to-data-driven-design-and-construction/

 LinkedIn http://www.linkedin.com/in/randydeutsch